 - Ethnicity: Hispanic/Latino, Non-Hispanic/Latino

-- U.S. Veteran Status (Are you or have you ever been a member of the Armed Forces?)
+- Veteran Status (Do you now or have you ever served in the Armed Forces?)

 - Zip Codes of Residence